walkerkaiman/Interactor2/backend/src/modules/input/time_input/wiki.md

 - The trigger fires once per day at the specified time
 - If the module is disabled, no events will be emitted
 - The module automatically validates the time format on initialization
+- Displays current time in 12-hour format with AM/PM
+- Shows countdown to next trigger time
+- Uses system timezone for all time calculations

 ## Integration